robertpustota/telegram-ai-monitor/README.md

 - All main features are available via the REST API.
 - You need an API token (pass it in the `Authorization` header).
+- **After successful verification (`/auth/verify`), you will receive an API token.
+You must include this token in the `Authorization` header for all subsequent requests.**

 ### Main Endpoints: